 - when the responsible evaluation centre is HQ, the regional office forwards its evaluation comments to HQ within 15 days of receipt of the proof.
 These comments will be included in the assessment made by HQ;

-- the assessment is made using BPR, Part II, Sections B-3 and B-5 ensuring that the parameters are comparable to those of the submitted technical brief;
+- the assessment is made using BPR, Part II, Sections 2.5 and 2.7 ensuring that the parameters are comparable to those of the submitted technical brief;

 - the responsible evaluation centre sends its evaluation comments to the broadcaster within 30 days of the assessment, ensuring that all interested parties, including the broadcasting engineering consultant, are copied.

 126.96.36.199 List of items to review